 Identifying a domain limits the search to within a particular website.
 Without an identified domain, the search engine will return results from across the web.
 In the example above, only results within the domains walkme.com and amazon.com will be displayed.
 Note that in the Player Menu, results from the first domain entered will display first; i.e. search results from amazon.com will display lower in the search result list than results from walkme.com.

 Add a Search Operator to refine the type of results that will appear.

-When Search Integration is enabled, you will be able to track all keywords searched in Analytics.
-This data can help you understand what users need more help with and where you might need to add more support or training resources.
+When Search Integration is enabled, you will be able to track all keywords searched in Insights.
+This data can help you understand what topics your users need more help with and where you might need to add more support or training resources.

-- Number of searches for a given keyword
+- The number of searches for a given keyword.

 Can I enable Search Provider Integration?